furagu/easy-gd/README.md

   .save('large.jpg')
 ```

 The default watermark position is the center of the image.
-To specipy the position pass ann additional __pos__ argument to the .watermark() call:
+To specify the position pass an additional __pos__ argument to the .watermark() call:

 ```js
 image = image.watermark('logo', {x: 0, y: 0}) // the left top corner